 Ore movement improvements were high on the list of expansion projects.
-Projects to increase the ultimate hoisting capacity at the #3 Shaft by over 300% to 3,600 tons per day have been planned.
-The capacity increase is being done in staged The remaining hoisting improvements will increments. be completed as required to ensure that hoisting capacity remains ahead of requirements.
-Construction of the underground haulage ramp between the #3 Shaft and the South Mine Complex ("SMC") mining area and the infrastructure to allow the separation of the ore and waste coming from the SMC is well underway and should be operating in the 4th quarter of 2013.
-This will be a very welcome improvement as the waste will not have to be mixed with the ore and processed through the mill.
+Projects to increase the ultimate hoisting capacity at the #3 Shaft by over 300% to 3,600 tons per day have been The capacity increase is being done in planned. staged The remaining hoisting improvements will increments. be completed as required to ensure that hoisting capacity remains ahead of requirements.
+Construction of the underground haulage ramp between the #3 Shaft and the South Mine Complex ("SMC") mining area and the infrastructure to allow the separation of the ore and waste coming from the SMC has been completed.
+This will be a very welcome improvement as the waste does not have to be mixed with the ore and processed through the mill.

-A number of developments to the Mine Complex and Mill were on the list.
+A number of developments to the Mine Complex and Mill were part of the expansion and improvements that have been completed.
 They included but were not limited to the following: